E

 6 Types of Eskipoos

-The Eskipoo — which is also called the Pookimo, Eskapoo, Eskimopoo, and Eskidoodle — can have a long and thick coat like the American Eskimo dog, or it can have a short curly coat like the European poodle.
+The Eskipoo — which is also called the Pookimo, Eskapoo, Eskimopoo, and Eskidoodle — can have a long and thick coat like the American Eskimo dog, or it can have a short curly coat like the poodle.
 Others fall somewhere in between.
 If you are worried that you will not have time to groom it properly, choose the poodle-type coat option.
 Since either option is very dense, these animals do better in cooler climates.
 You will find them in a variety of colors, including:

 • White: This is the typical color of an Eskipoo’s coat.

-• Black: Some Eskipoos are black all over, while on other animals black is mixed with another color.
+• Black: Some Eskipoos are black all over, while on other animals, black is mixed with another color.
 All different shades of black are possible, including those with a red or blue tint.

 • Grays: These animals may be born with a gray coat, or it may turn that way before age five.